juliakreutzer/slack-joey/README.md

 - For the Request URL, use the ngrok URL with a suffix: `http://somerandomsymbols.ngrok.io/slack/events`.
 - Run `python3.6 main.py my_model_dir` to start the app.
 - After verification, subscribe to bot events: `app_mention`, `message.channels`, `message.im`.
 - Click `Save changes` to save the changes for your app.

 ### 3. Running
+- Run `python3.6 main.py my_model_dir` to start the app.
+Optionally specify `--bpe_src_code my_model_dir/src.bpe` if you're using a BPE-based model, and `--tokenize` if the training data was tokenized too.
 - In slack, move to the `BOT_CHANNEL` and write a message.
 Your bot should automatically reply.
 - In addition to that, the bot reacts on mentions, so addressing `@BOT_NAME` will make it respond.